farcasterxyz/docs/docs/learn/architecture/hubs.md

 1. Alice creates a new "Hello World!" message.
 2. Alice (or her app) signs the message with an account key.
 3. Alice (or her app) uploads the message to a Hub.
-4. The hub checks the message's validity.
+4. The Hub checks the message's validity.
-5. The hub sends the message to peer hubs over gossip.
+5. The Hub sends the message to peer hubs over gossip.

 ![Hub](/assets/hub.png)

 ### Validation

 Alice's message is validated by checking that it has a valid signature from one of her account keys.
-The hub also ensures that the message obeys the requirements of the message type. for example, a public message or "cast" must be less than 320 bytes.
-Message type requirements are specified in detail in the protocol spec
+The Hub also ensures that the message obeys the requirements of the message type.
+For example, a public message or "cast" must be less than 320 bytes.
+Message type requirements are specified in detail in the [protocol spec](https://github.com/farcasterxyz/protocol/blob/main/docs/SPECIFICATION.md).

 ### Storage

 Alice's message is then checked for conflicts before being stored in the Hub.
 Conflicts can occur for many reasons:

-1. The hub already has a copy of the message.
+1. The Hub already has a copy of the message.
-2. The hub has a later message from Alice deleting this message.
+2. The Hub has a later message from Alice deleting this message.
 3. Alice has only paid rent for 5000 casts, and this is her 5001st cast.

-Conflicts are resolved deterministically and asynchronously using CRDTs.
+Conflicts are resolved deterministically and asynchronously using CRDTs (Conflict-free Replicated Data Types).
 For example, if Alice has no space to store messages, her oldest message will be removed.

 ### Replication

-Hubs sync using a two-phase process - gossip and diff sync.
+Hubs sync using a two-phase process: gossip and diff sync.
 When a Hub receives and stores a message, it immediately gossips it to its peers.
 Gossip is performed using libp2p's gossipsub protocol and is lossy.
 Hubs then periodically select a random peer and perform a diff sync to find dropped messages.
 The diff sync process compares merkle tries of message hashes to efficiently find dropped messages.

 ### Consistency

 Hubs are said to have strong eventual consistency.
 If a Hub is disconnected, it can be written to it and will recover safely when it comes online.
 This is unlike blockchains where a node that is disconnected cannot confirm transactions.
 The downside is that messages may arrive out of order.
-For example, Bob's reply to Alice might appear before her "Hello World" message.
+For example, Bob's reply to Alice might appear before her "Hello World!" message.

 ### Peer Scoring